 - Setting appropriate expectations about when disavow actions are truly warranted

-For agencies and consultants, this may necessitate revising service packages and deliverables to reflect the diminished role of forward-thinking disavowal in modern SEO.
+Agencies and consultants may need to revise service packages and deliverables to reflect the smaller role of preemptive disavowal.

-Finally, develop clear, documented criteria for when to use the disavow tool.
-Having established thresholds helps prevent both over-disavowal (which wastes resources and potentially removes valuable links) and under-disavowal (which fails to address genuinely harmful links).
-These criteria should include:
+Finally, write down clear criteria for when to use the tool.
+Set thresholds to guard against both over-disavowal, which wastes resources and can remove valuable links, and under-disavowal, which leaves genuinely harmful links in place.
+Those criteria should include:

 - Specific toxic link patterns that warrant action